 Dosage matters.
 But acute marijuana intoxication may influence psychomotor skills, such as reaction time, necessary to safe operation of a motor vehicle.

-But these effects are relatively short-lived.
+But these effects are short-lived.
 And they are less dramatic than changes in psychomotor performance associated with drivers under the influence of alcohol.

 Marijuana associated with conservative driving; alcohol with aggressive driving